jcostacurta11/jcostacurta11.github.io/_pages/projects.md

 * ### Designing Feedback Controllers for Human-Prosthetic Systems Using H-Infinity Model Matching ([Paper](/files/EMBC_paper.pdf), [Slides](/files/CM night slides.pdf))

-   Ongoing work in Neuromedical Control Systems Lab, concerning the use of optimal control theory in providing sensory feedback to upper-limb prosthesis users.
+   Brain-controlled (myoelectric) upper-limb prosthetic devices are advancing at a fast pace, but current methods of delivering sensory feedback to users are lagging.
+In particular, some external forms of feedback (force, sound, etc) have been shown to be more distracting than helpful to users.
+In this work, we attempt to use feedback control theory to investigate how we can improve sensory feedback experiences for amputees.
+To do so, we build a multi-controller closed-loop system involving the user and prosthesis.
 Slides are from 2019 Computational Medicine Night talk.

    Conference paper: J. Costacurta, L. Osborn, N. Thakor, and S. Sarma, “Designing feedback controllers for human-prosthetic systems using h-infinity model matching,” in 2018 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), 2018, pp. 2316 – 2319.

 * ### Machine Learning Methods for Numerical Solutions of Partial Differential Equations ([Slides](/files/FUSRP_Final_Presentation (6).pdf))

-   Conducted summer research on numerical methods for PDE solving as part of 2019 Fields Undergraduate Summer Research Program at Fields Institute/University of Toronto.
+  Traditional numerical methods for solving PDEs, such as finite difference or finite element method, are of limited use in problems with complex domains.
+We attempted to use theory from stochastic calculus to code an alternative solution method in Python.
+We used methods from machine learning, such as temporal difference learning and PyTorch, to enhance our method.
+Research conducted as part of 2019 Fields Undergraduate Summer Research Program at Fields Institute/University of Toronto.
 Presented slides at end-of-summer symposium.

 * ### An interactive module for teaching biomedical applications of feedback control theory ([Link](https://jcostacurta11.shinyapps.io/code/), [Poster](/files/CER Poster (1).png))

-   Received JHU Center for Educational Resources (CER) funded fellowship to develop interactive applet for course EN.580.222 Systems and Controls.
+   Systems and Controls is a required introductory control course for biomedical engineers at JHU.
+The limited timescale of this course requires focus on theory rather than application, and students expressed a desire to learn exactly how control theory can be relevant in medicine.
+This applet was developed to expose students to a previously investigated biomedical control problem.
+Received funding from JHU Center for Educational Resources (CER) Tech Fellowship.
 Presented poster at 2019 Biomedical Engineering Society Conference.

 * ### Effect of Ankle-Foot Orthosis Stiffness on Muscle Coordination During Transient Walking in Healthy Adults ([Poster](/files/Costacurta reu poster.pdf))

-   Conducted summer research on assistive devices as part of 2018 Center for Neurotechnology REU at University of Washington.
+   Ankle-Foot Orthoses are devices prescribed to children with cerebral palsy in order to enhance their mobility.
+To inform how they are tuned and prescribed, we collected data and analyzed the effects of these devices on the first six steps of motion, called gait initiation or transient walking.
+Research conducted as part of 2018 Center for Neurotechnology REU at University of Washington.
 Presented poster at end-of-summer symposium.

 * ### JHU Directed Reading Program ([Slides](/files/drp presentation.pdf))